AnnaSyme/porepatrol/docs/usage.md

 Any additional commands for porechop.
 Input and output files have already been specified.

 ### `--nanofilt_args`
 Default is `-q 8`, meaning minimum quality of 8.
-This can be changed, and other options added.
+This can be changed, and other options added; e.g. for minimum length 500: `-q 8 -l 500`.
 Note that if you are used reads that have been basecalled by albacore, it is recommended to use the additional `--summary` argument and supply the `sequencing_summary.txt` file from the albacore output.

 ### `--outdir`
 The output directory where the results will be saved.